PrestaShop/docs/modules/concepts/webservice/_index.md

 'fields' => array()
 ```

-### Registration with a hook
+## Register the hook

-The hook `addWebserviceResources` must be registered and implemented by your module.
+The hook `addWebserviceResources` must be registered and implemented by the module.
 ```php
 public function hookAddWebserviceResources($params)
 {